matrixjnr/mpesa-node-api/README.md

 2. npm v6
 3. ES7/ES6 foundation

-You need the following for the .env file:
+You need the following for the .env file all are optional as you can pass them directly as arguments:
 1. Consumer Key and Consume Secret
 2. Test Credentials
 3. API prefix which is the environment